-Train Simulator 2016 is an amazing game where you can run a variety of locomotives – both electric locomotives and steam locomotives using a steam engine, on a variety of routes and scenarios.
-The game comes with different pre-installed assets which gets corrupted and fail the game from loading correctly.
+Train Simulator 2016 is a fantastic game where you can run a variety of locomotives – both electric trains and steam locomotives using a steam engine, on a variety of routes and scenarios.
+The game comes with different pre-installed assets which get corrupted and fail the game from loading correctly.

 You’re just 3 steps away from fixing this problem… 1.
 Download and install the Diagnostic 2.
 Run full scan 3.
 Perform system clean-up & repair Estimated download time: 10 Seconds